flutter/flutter/dev/tools/gen_keycodes/README.md

 likely to be retrievable more reliably and correctly from the API.

-However, if you are porting Flutter to a new platform, you should follow the following guidelines for specifying logical key codes.
+However, if you are porting Flutter to a new platform, you should follow the following guidelines for specifying key codes.

 The key code is a 52-bit integer (due to the limitation of JavaScript).
 The entire namespace is divided into 32-bit *planes*.
 The upper 20 bits of the ID